kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

     name: web
   updatePolicy:
     updateMode: Recreate
-    observationPeriodSeconds: 21600   # 6 hours
+    initialDelaySeconds: 21600   # 6 hours
 ```

-For the first six hours after creation, `web` pods are not evicted by the updater regardless of recommendations.
+For the first six hours after creation, `web` pods are not evicted by the Updater regardless of recommendations, and pods created during the window (scale-ups, restarts) keep the resources from the `Deployment` spec — no admission-time injection occurs.
 After the window, `Recreate` behaviour takes effect.

 ### Fast iteration: `InPlace` with a short window